 On one side of the hill, I saw Gatuna border post.
 On the other side, the view of the National Liberation Museum Park in Mulindi Sector was clear.
 Down the valley, hectares and hectares of sprawling tea fields took my breath away.

-My conversation with Maître Kageyo revolved around different topics, including karate, patriotism, the liberation struggle and of course cattle.
+My conversation with Maître Kageyo revolved around different topics, including karate, patriotism, the liberation struggle and cattle.
 He is a former karate coach and a retired soldier who fought the liberation war in the 1990s.
 His first name has something to do with his karate background.
-Maître is a French word which means master.
+Maître is a French word that means master.
 Addressing trainers as masters is common in karate.

-The hill on which Ikiraro k’Inyambo is found used to be the site of Radio Muhabura, the voice of Inkotanyi.
-Plans are underway to recreate the studio and preserve this site of historical significance.
+The hill on which Ikiraro k’Inyambo is found used to be the site of radio Muhabura, the voice of inkotanyi.
+Plans are underway to recreate the studio and preserve this location of historical significance.
 In the meantime, Maître Kageyo’s farm is a sanctuary designed to showcase the Rwandan culture.
 It is a tourist attraction enabling visitors to revisit the past and get acquainted with key elements of Rwagasabo’s rich cultural heritage.